Mar 28, 2025

 What it is: High-powered charger that delivers direct current (DC) directly to the battery.

-Speed: Charges up to 80% in 15–45 minutes with a charging rate of 30 – 300 kW.
+Speed: Charges up to 80% in 15–45 minutes.

 Best for: EV fleets, public highways, and commercial spaces with high traffic.